-Raises to the next_second, third, fourth and fifth_steps shall be automatic unless an unsatisfactory service rating report is made by the appointing authority.
+Raises to the next step shall be automatic unless an unsatisfactory service rating report is made by the appointing authority.
 Following an unsatisfactory service rating report, a raise may be delayed by the Department Head for not more than six (6) months with the approval of the City Manager.
 A raise to any step may be made at any time by the City Manager on the recommendation of a Department Head whenever an employee exhibits unusual merit.